 The admission fee at Rhino has been raised to $54, among the highest in town.

 Happy Hour at Spearmint Rhino

-The lunch special drew about a dozen customers on my last visit, and that crowd drew about a dozen good-looking dancers.
-That’s a pretty good lunch/happy hour scene.
+The lunch special drew about a half dozen customers on my last visit, and that crowd drew about a half dozen dancers.
 There was no dancer on stage when I arrived, but the manager sent a girl up there to move around a little.
 There were no lap dances going on at my last lunch visit.